ljwagerfield/ljwagerfield.github.io/customer-discovery.md

     -   Competitors.
 Investigate these.
 Do they affect our market type hypothesis?

     -   Consortiums and groups.
 Create a presence with these.

+-   Goal is to highlight:

+    -   New search spaces for formulating hypotheses.

+    -   Analogues to alleviate testing.

+    -   Initial 'market type' of the market(s) you are targeting:

+        -   New market.

+        -   Existing market.
+Enter with a better-performing product.

+        -   Resegmented existing market, divided by price.

+        -   Resegmented existing market, divided by niche customers/problems.

 ## Step 3: Adviser Feedback